divvun/gut/README.md

 Then there are some use cases with example commands [here](https://github.com/divvun/giellalt-svn2git/blob/master/doc/GutUsageExamples.md).

 There is also some rudimentary help text.
-Run `gut -h` to get an overview.
+Run `gut --help` to get an overview.